November 16, 2021

 Hell, my “they” is me.

-knowing it ain’t as much as he gave me:
+it isn’t as much as he gave me—

 September 11, 2021